IQSS/dataverse-frontend/docs/KEYCLOAK_DEPLOYMENT.md

 echo "Keycloak SPI configured in realm."
 ```

-Now you have to register the provider within the Realm you created in Keycloak.
+Now you have to register the provider within the realm you created in Keycloak.

 To do this, go to **User Federation** and click on **Add custom provider**.
 The option **Add dv-builtin-users-authenticator provider** should appear.

 ![Deployment Img Add SPI](img/keycloak_deployment_add_spi.png)

-Remember to set the datasource name **user-store**, which is the one specified in **quarkus.properties**.
+Remember to set the datasource name ``user-store``, which is the one specified in ``quarkus.properties``.

 ### Create a Keycloak client for the Dataverse SPA

-To allow the SPA to authenticate with Keycloak using PKCE, we need to create a public OIDC client in the Keycloak Realm.
+To allow the SPA to authenticate with Keycloak using PKCE, we need to create a public OIDC client in the Keycloak realm.

 You can create a JSON file based on the following example file, replacing the value of the dataverse domain name with that of your installation, and use the **Import Client** option in Keycloak to create the client from a JSON file.